A-L-A/A-L-A/README.md

 ---

 <p align="center">
-  ✨ Made with love, script, and a little bit of pink ✨
+  ✨ Designed with love, script, and a little bit of pink ✨
 </p>